 Most of the certificates do not give specific names of the insurers and reinsurers.
-Instead they simply state that the insurance is supplied by "Lloyd's Syndicates and Insurance Companies", "Various underwriters/insurers", "First class international insurance companies and Lloyd's syndicates" etc. Others reveal a name or two, followed by "et al" or the same generic description as above.
+Instead they simply state that the insurance is supplied by "Lloyd's Syndicates and Insurance Companies", "Various underwriters/insurers", "First class international insurance companies and Lloyd's syndicates" etc. Others reveal a name or two, followed by "et al" or a generic description.